 The porphyrias are due to inherited mutations in the haem synthesis pathway .
 The reduced enzymatic function results in a build-up of haem precursors.

 The accumulation of aminolaevulinic acid and porphobilinogen is believed to cause the neurovisceral features, but the pathophysiology is poorly understood.

 Acute attacks occur when the first enzyme in the pathway, aminolaevulinic acid synthase (ALAS1), is induced.
 Triggers include:

-The three autosomal dominant forms of acute porphyria have similar features.
+The three autosomal dominant forms of acute porphyria have similar clinical features.

 Porphyria attacks can range from mild to severe.
 Patients typically describe severe but diffuse abdominal pain during attacks.
 Similar pain can occur in the proximal limbs and back.